-Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Masters!
+Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

-Now, this article is not about how wonderful the city is, we both know it already, don’t we?
+Now, this article is not about how wonderful the city is, we both know that already, don’t we?
 Rome is a popular destination and it can get REALLY crowded at times, trust me.
-And, because I really want you to visit Rome, I have collected all the available information about how to avoid the queues below.
+And, because I really want you to visit Rome, I have collected all the available information about how to avoid the attraction lines below.

-Some of my regular readers already know that I strongly dislike queues and I do everything possible to avoid the lines.
-I already have revealed many tricks for skipping lines to Paris and Barcelona and now it is time for the eternal city!
+Some of my regular readers already know that I strongly dislike queues and I do everything possible to avoid them.
+I already have revealed many tricks for skipping lines in Paris and Barcelona and now it is time for the Eternal City!

-Many people told me that they didn’t feel the city, that it was too touristic, and this is too bad, because in my opinion Rome is one of the most beautiful cities on Earth!
-If you do not prepare in advance and you make sure to buy your Rome attraction tickets ahead of time, you will definitely come back home absolutely charmed by this city.
+Many people told me that they didn’t get a feel for the city, that it was too touristy, and this is too bad because, in my opinion, Rome is one of the most beautiful cities on Earth!
+But if you prepare in advance and you make sure to buy your Rome attraction tickets ahead of time, you will definitely come back home absolutely charmed by this city.

 You do not want to spend precious vacation time waiting in the line under the hot sun, do you?

-Here are the most popular attractions in Rome and my secret tips on skipping the line:
+Here are the most popular attractions in Rome and my secret tips on skipping their lines:

 1. Colosseum and Roman Forum

-Even if it might seem crazy crowded, you should not miss the top attraction in entire Italy – the famous il Colosseo!
+Even if it might seem crazy crowded, you should not miss this top attraction in all of Italy – the famous il Colosseo!
 It is definitely on top of my list of places to visit in Rome in a 3 days-short vacation!

-Colosseum averages in around 11 000 visitors a day and this number goes muuuuuuuch higher during the season – to 30 000 people a day!
+The Colosseum averages around 11,000 visitors a day and this number goes muuuuuuuch higher during the busy season – to 30,000 people a day!

-Don’t let the long line put you down, I have a couple of solutions for you for avoiding those lines:
+Don’t let the long line put you off, I have a couple of solutions for you for avoiding those lines:

 Solution 1.
 Buy your ticket from the Roman Forum entrance

-The Roman Forum, in its tour includes Palatino Hill and together they are ancient ruins located right in front of the Colosseum.
+The Roman Forum, in its tour, includes Palatine Hill and together they are the ancient ruins located right in front of the Colosseum.
 They definitely deserve at least a short visit!

 So, what does it mean for us, smart travelers?

-If you go to the Forums first and then to Colosseum, you will wait in a much shorter line! 😉
+If you go to the Forum first and then to the Colosseum, you will wait in a much shorter line! 😉

 Here is the map of the entrances to make it clear for you:

-I recommend using the Foro Romano entrance (located at the end of Via Cavour, see the map above), there is usually almost no one there.
-Once you finish with Foro Romano (the Roman Forum), go to the Entrance for Colosseum and you will enter without the queue because you already have your ticket!
+I recommend using the Foro Romano entrance (located at the end of Via Cavour, see the map above) as there is usually almost no one there.
+Once you finish with Foro Romano (the Roman Forum), go to the Entrance for the Colosseum and you will enter without in the line because you already have your ticket!

-PRICE: The ticket costs 12€ and does not matter where you buy it.
+PRICE: The ticket costs 12€ regardless of where you buy it.

 Solution 2.
 Buy your tickets online on the official website

 This is the official website, (yes, do not mind the strange web address; this is actually the official site).
-The price for the full ticket is 14€ (2€ higher than buying at the place because of a “reservation fee”.
-Get ready for these fees, they are apparently very normal for Rome).
+The price for the full ticket is 14€ (2€ higher than buying at the Colosseum because of a “reservation fee”.
+Get ready for these fees, they are apparently very normal in Rome).
 The price includes an audio guide too.

-If you are (or your kids are) less than 18 years old, you will get in for free!
+If you (or your kids) are less than 18 years old, you will get in for free!

 NOTE: You will still NOT skip the security line, but you will go directly to the reservation desk, where you will collect your ticket.